mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | 11     | invalid | -           | -          | -                   |
 {: #integer-summary title="Summary of Integer Encodings"}

-Vectors that start with "11" prefix are invalid and MUST be rejected.
+Vectors that start with the prefix "11" are invalid and MUST be rejected.

 For example:

-* The four byte length value 0x9d7f3e7d decodes to 494878333.
+* The four-byte length value 0x9d7f3e7d decodes to 494878333.
-* The two byte length value 0x7bbd decodes to 15293.
+* The two-byte length value 0x7bbd decodes to 15293.
-* The single byte length value 0x25 decodes to 37.
+* The single-byte length value 0x25 decodes to 37.

 The following figure adapts the pseudocode provided in {{RFC9000}} to add a check for minimum-length encoding: